ernie/norm/README.md

    All other queries are separate methods on the repository, with a specific method signature that determines how they should be used and shows their intent.
-4. `TBD` - Context.
-Returns Norm::Connection instances on with_connection(s).
-   can be supplied to Repository methods in order to allow them to execute queries in the context of an existing connection/transaction.

 ## Contributing